Origins of the ingersoll-Gardner carriage house

 After all parts of the structure were temporarily stored in a Roxbury warehouse owned by a nearby vocational charter school, YouthBuild Boston, it was found that repairs to the frame and joists would require more work than originally estimated.
 Some parts were in unusable condition and had to be replaced, including several entire windows and doors.
 In October 2000, a groundbreaking ceremony marked the beginning of the reconstruction.

-At last, on May 16, 2001, Mayor Thomas M. Menino and local community leaders participated in the dedication of the fully restored 1806 Ingersoll-Gardner Carriage House, culminating a two-year $500,000 project to bring the carriage house to life again.
+At last, on May 16, 2001, then Mayor Thomas M. Menino and local community leaders participated in the dedication of the fully restored 1806 Ingersoll-Gardner Carriage House, culminating a two-year $500,000 project to bring the historic structure once more to use.

 the carriage house today